 Facebook Portal TV full review

-Now available in the UK at £149 (or £248 for two), Facebook's Portal TV is in essence a webcam for your television, allowing you to make and receive video calls using the biggest screen in your house.
+Now available in the UK (and for a limited time at only £99 rather than £149), Facebook's Portal TV is in essence a webcam for your television, allowing you to make and receive video calls using the biggest screen in your house.

 It's one of four Portal devices now available in the UK, with the others all tablet-like devices with various size screens.
-Only Portal Mini is cheaper at £129; it has an 8in screen, a 10W speaker and a 13Mp camera, but we're really not sure why you wouldn't just buy a budget tablet that has additional functionality for the same money.
+Only Portal Mini is cheaper with a retail price of £129; it has an 8in screen, a 10W speaker and a 13Mp camera, but we're really not sure why you wouldn't just buy a budget tablet that has additional functionality for the same money.

 Portal TV: What it is, what it does